If you are planning a trip to Africa, why not stop in for a few days to the islands of Zanzibar?

 The natural African surroundings are just stunning, and the gardens are manicured daily by the groundsmen.
 This means the gravel and sandy grounds forms beautifully sculptured patterns before my very eyes.

-Although the gardens are newly planted, they are already full vibrant bougainvillaeas in assorted colours.
+Although the gardens are newly planted, they are already full vibrant bougainvilleas in assorted colors.

 Yes, this is Africa!